 115200

-seems to be the default value, however most FTDIs are not able to work
+seems to be the default value.

-command asks the module whether it is up:
+module.
+The following command asks the module whether it is up:

 AT